subho57/cis-benchmark-docs-and-controls-generator/README.md

 ## Known Issues

 - ~~It does not add `bash` to all code blocks.
 It is recommended to manually add `bash` to all code blocks.~~
+- It does not have support for controls yet.